 6 world wide endangered birds occur in this area

-Sokoke sops owl (Otus ireneae)
+Sokoke sops-owl (Otus ireneae)

 East coast akalat (Sheppardia gunningi sokokensis)